india-rituraj/Sample-Anti/Promt.md

 - Keep code clean, readable, and production-ready
 - Highlight any breaking changes from WCF to Web API
 - If something cannot be directly translated, propose an equivalent design
-- Once migration done Please build and run the rest Project and test all REST APIs and capture the result in a document
+- Once the migration is complete, please build with VS2022 or VS2026, run the rest of the project, test all REST APIs, and capture the result in a document.

 ### Additional Instruction
 - During migration, if you get isssue to restore nuget pagcages due to an Internet Proxy, then please leave them but make a document for us that we can download later and reference them in our Project.